orangejuice/blog/data/activity/movie-中央车站-1998/record.en.md

     Marília Pêra
 ---

-A great movie with heartfelt friendship, love, intimate relationships, life changes, self-discovery, and the exploration of innate kindness.
-The leading lady's performance is outstanding, I loved it.
-She is the soul of the entire movie.
+An amazing movie filled with sincere friendships, familial and romantic love, intimate relationships, life changes, self-discovery, and the uncovering of inherent goodness.
+The lead actress's performance is phenomenal; she truly embodies the soul of the film.